bhbdev/bhbdev-com/content/resume.md

   - Co-developed a custom front-end framework based on the C++/V8 JavaScript engine, featuring block inheritance and server-side scripting.

-  - Created COBRA ([getcobra.io](https://getcobra.io)), a self-service platform for co-branded newsletter marketing that provides lead acquisition tools, campaign management, and reporting.
+  - Developed COBRA ([getcobra.io](https://getcobra.io)), a self-service platform for co-branded newsletter marketing that provides lead acquisition tools, campaign management, and reporting.

-  - Designed, developed, and maintained ArcaMax's website and newsletters.
+  - Designed, developed, and maintained ArcaMax's website and 400+ newsletters.
 Contributed to automation scripts, bulk email job administration, and database management.
 Migrated source code from Subversion to AWS CodeCommit and then to GitHub.
 Established container-based development environments using Docker.

+  - Created iOS app "The Funnies" integrated with companies comic publications.

   - Developed bookdaily.com, a book sample website featuring author tools and newsletters.
 Integrated a custom AngularJS Help Desk system for customer management.